-Ensemble
+Ensemble 8

-Each music major/minor is required to participate for credit in at least one of the music program ensembles each semester for a total of seven semesters.
+Each music major is required to participate for credit in at least one of the music program ensembles each semester for a total of eight semesters.
 A maximum of two ensembles may be taken for credit per semester.

-MUSC 022 Concert Choir or
+MUSC 022 Concert Choir